phillipjws/phillipjws/README.md

 ## Phillip Steeves

 I'm a Software Engineering student at the University of Victoria.
 I enjoy working on projects that have difficult aspects of automation, as well as oppurtunities for optimization and efficiency.
 I mainly code in Python and C++, through work experience or coursework.
+My most recent work has been conducting coastal change research, which has also given me very strong GIS skills.
+Remote sensing is a new passion, and I hope to continue to integrate this into my software engineering workflow.

 More info about me and my projects can be found on my [personal website](https://phillipsteeves.com/)